RohanAlexander/shelter_actions/README.md

 2. Go to Settings > Actions > General, and under "Workflow permissions" select "Read and write permissions".
 Save.
 3. Go to the Actions tab, click "Daily shelter occupancy download", then "Run workflow".
 A file should appear in `data/` within a couple of minutes.

-After that it runs on its own every day at 7am Toronto time.
+After that it runs on its own every day at 7am Toronto time.ddd

 ## Files